clux/m8-mongoose/Readme.md

 ## Behavior
-Calls to `register()` serializes the model to the plugins 'runtime' directory, wheras `MongoosePlugin` will read thes for modul8.
+Calls to `register()` serializes the model to the plugins 'runtime' directory, whereas `MongoosePlugin` will read these for modul8.
-Code to help auto generate certain form code and validation logic is included on the `mongoose` domain, and will be bundled with the output source if required by the application.
+Code to help auto generate certain form code and validation logic is (soon) included on the `mongoose` domain, and will be bundled with the output source if required by the application.

 ## Extensions